xiix0/scam/README.md

-The smallest worm will turn being trodden on.
+This night methinks is but the daylight sick.
-		-- William Shakespeare, "Henry VI"
+		-- William Shakespeare, "The Merchant of Venice"